-In close collaboration with the Pathology Department at IEO, the MPU has access to tissue archives dating back to 1994, when IEO was established.
+In close collaboration with the Pathology Department at IEO, the MDPU has access to tissue archives dating back to 1994, when IEO was established.
 These archives are an invaluable source of patient material that can be used for the construction and continuous replenishment of ad hoc TMAs.
 Thanks to data stored by the IEO Tumor Registry, all arrayed tissues are linked to complete clinicopathological information and follow-up data.
-Thus, the MPU can provide support to large-scale studies that require case collections with high quality follow-up data and/or dedicated TMAs.
+Thus, the MDPU can provide support to large-scale studies that require case collections with high quality follow-up data and/or dedicated TMAs.

 Most Relevant Publications